 - [PDF] План чтения Библии за один год.

 I love motorcycling!
 After many years of patiently waiting for the right moment, I obtained my rider’s licence in 2006.
-Since then I have travelled over 231,500km (as at June 2021) around parts of New South Wales, ACT, Victoria, South Australia, Tasmania, Queensland and Northern Territory.
+Since then I have travelled almost 231,700km (as at September 2021) around parts of New South Wales, ACT, Victoria, South Australia, Tasmania, Queensland and Northern Territory.
 Yes, Western Australia is on my list!

 - My BMW F700GS adventure bike, purchased on the first day of spring—1st September, 2017.
 I’m really enjoying riding this bike, including on easy and some moderate dirt roads.
 I have a map of every ride I’ve done on this bike available for your viewing pleasure.
 I also travelled around parts of Australia in 2020: yes, during COVID-19…